Mahmood-Darwish/provectus-internship-task/README.md

 You can interact with the flask server with the following requests:

-* a POST request on http://localhost:5000/data to manually process the data in `src` instead of waiting for the schedular.
+* a POST request on http://localhost:5000/data to force it to process the data in `src` instead of waiting for the schedular.
 * a GET request on http://localhost:5000/data to return the data in the postgres DB.

-The GET request can use a query string to give filters for the reterived data.
-The filters are `is_image_exists`, `min_age`, `and max_age`.
+The GET request can use a query string to give filters for the retrieved data.
+The filters are `is_image_exists`, `min_age`, and `max_age`.
 For example:

 * http://localhost:5000/data?is_image_exists=true&min_age=30.5 will return all users that have a photo and their age >= 30.5.
 * http://localhost:5000/data?max_age=30.5 will return all users whose age <= 30.5 regardless of their photo status.